ricardojmendez/morat-reference/Reputation.md

 The implementation considerations are:

-- Rejecting a point assignment happens for for the entire transfer - you don't get to cherry-pick.
-Otherwise you could say *"I'm happy receiving A&B points from A, but I don't like C".*  If you want to be associated with A, you get all their baggage.
+- Rejecting a point assignment happens for the entire transfer - you don't get to cherry-pick.
+Otherwise you could say *"I'm happy receiving A&B points from A, but exclude any C points that A tried to send"*.
+If you want to be associated with A, you get all their baggage.
-- This means you don't get to evaluate the point composition - you only get to decide on if you want to be associated with another user.
+- This means you don't get to alter the point composition - you only get to decide on if you want to be associated with A at all.
 - These points should also decay while they are unclaimed - otherwise it lends itself for users to claim a bunch of points at once for a sudden rep boost.

 This is the approach that Morat currently takes - if you block Stalin, any points they try to assign to you will end up in an unclaimed limbo, and will not impact your reputation.